iagox86/dnscat2/doc/protocol.md

 it's converted to DNS by the `tunnel_driver`, it's wrapped in encryption.

 Each packet requires a distinct nonce value.
-An incremental 32-bit value is enough for our uses (if the session gets close to 4.2bn messages, see the section on renegotiation below).
+An incremental 16-bit value is used.
+When the client or server's nonce value approaches the maximum value (0xFFFF or 65535), the client *must* initiate a re-negotiation (see below).
+The client and server *MUST NOT* allow the other to use a nonce that's smaller than the previous nonce, unless a re-negotiation happens.

 Each packet also requires a signature.
 This is to prevent man-in-the-middle attacks, so as long as it can hold off an attacker for more than a couple seconds, it's suitable.
-As such, we're going to use SHA3 with a 64-bit output.
+As such, we're going to use SHA3 with a 48-bit output.

 The calculations are as follows: